Federal Financial Aid

 Opportunity Grant for

 The Verto Opportunity Grant is for families who have household incomes between $0 and $125,000.
-For families who qualify, we offer $5,000 or $10,000 grants for the Costa Rica or Hawaii programs, awarded on a rolling basis and based on fund availability.
-The Opportunity Grant can reduce the program cost to $5,000 for Latin America and $12,500 for Hawaii, including tuition and room and board.
+For families who qualify, we offer $5,000 or $10,000 grants for Costa Rica, Spain, or Hawaii programs, awarded on a rolling basis and based on fund availability.
+The Opportunity Grant can reduce the program cost to $5,000 for Costa Rica and Spain, and $12,500 for Hawaii, including tuition and room and board.

 Change the World